18F/api-standards/README.md

 | 501  | Not Implemented | The REST service does not implement the requested operation yet |
 | 502  | Service Unavailable | The REST service is temporarily unable to process the request.
 Used to inform the client it should retry at a later time. |

+Note: GSA APIs [should be using the api.data.gov service](#3-use-the-apidatagov-service) as a proxy between the client and the API.
+That service will return additional HTTP codes, prior to the request reaching the base API.
+Here is a list of those code: [https://api.data.gov/docs/errors/](https://api.data.gov/docs/errors/)

 ### Pagination

 If pagination is required to navigate datasets, use the method that makes the most sense for the API's data.